mbuze/PyAPD/README.md

 ```
 UnicodeDecodeError: 'ascii' codec can't decode byte 0xe2 in position 504341: ordinal not in range(128)
 ```
-please go click on `Runtime > Restart session and run all`, which seems to make the issue go away.
+please click on `Runtime > Restart session and run all`, which seems to make the issue go away.

 Note that such issues should not appear locally -- e.g. if your local machine does not have Cuda libraries (e.g. you do not have a GPU), you should expect a warning
 ```